TimCares/MasterThesis/docs/thesis/theoretical_foundation/multimodal_models.typ

 (or vice versa) further apart.
 To quantify the similarity between two representations, a distance metric is used, e.g. cosine similarity.
 The loss function is usually a contrastive loss, which will be introduced in the following section.
+An illustration of a multimodal model is provided in @multimodal_model_abstract, concrete examples will be introduced in (TODO: cite related work).

+#figure(
+  image(
+  width: 75%,
+  "../figures/multimodal_model_abstract.png"),
+  caption: [An abstract representation of a vision-language model.
+Image and text are first passed through unimodal, modality-specific, models (encoders), and then through a multimodal encoder that maps the modality-specific representations into a common representation space.
+  A contrastive loss ensures the alignment and repulsion of similar and dissimilar concepts, respectively.
+We indicate this through purple arrows.],
+) <multimodal_model_abstract>

 #bibliography("../references.bib")